Rokyyz/unit-1CS/Project/project1.md

 ![CommSci](https://github.com/Rokyyz/unit-1CS/assets/134658259/a85865ac-47e9-48db-b8f7-35016ae7cfe5)

 **Figure 1.** This is a system diagram, it starts with the input - the keyboard and it finishes with the output which is the terminal in Pycharm.
-The computer that is used to program this wallet is MacBook Air Retina, 13-inch 2018 (the specs are further listed in the diagram) with macOs Ventura Version 13.5.2.
+The computer that is used to program this wallet is a MacBook Air Retina, 13-inch 2018 (the specs are further listed in the diagram) with macOS Ventura Version 13.5.2.
 The code is coded in Pycharm 3.9.6.

 ## Flow Diagrams
-**Fig. 2**

 ![Com Sci](https://github.com/Rokyyz/unit-1CS/assets/134658259/a7735c18-e1d9-4323-a579-f41fc46fbd30)

+**Fig. 2** This flow diagram illustrates the calculation of the code for the total balance the user has in their account depending on their deposit and withdrawal history.
+The code will open, read and append in the"atm.csv" file to see the data inside, and then calculate the difference to find the current balance and converted amount (USD).

+![Com Sci 2](https://github.com/Rokyyz/unit-1CS/assets/134658259/3b0c992d-fb24-45fb-8da4-edae60eb649f)

 **Fig. 3**

-![Com Sci 2](https://github.com/Rokyyz/unit-1CS/assets/134658259/3b0c992d-fb24-45fb-8da4-edae60eb649f)

-**Fig. 4**

 ![Com Sci 3](https://github.com/Rokyyz/unit-1CS/assets/134658259/61f4ea62-b912-4c10-b511-0a4d7bdfa3fe)

+**Fig. 4** This flow diagram displays a 3-bar graph that includes the amount of balance in the user account, as well as the withdraws and deposits made into the account.
+It calculates the total amount of money deposited, withdrawn and depending on these two variables also the balance and displays it in a in an organized categorized bar graph.

 ## Records of Tasks